Towards Efficient Matching of Regexes with Backreferences using Register Set Automata (Technical Report): Determinizing Register Automata

-The main loop of the algorithm then constructs successors of reachable macrostates for each $a\in \Sigma$ and each $g \subseteq \regs$ on \lnref{ln:guards}; each pair $a$, $g$ corresponds to the so-called \emph{minterm} (minterms denote combinations of guards whose semantics do not overlap~\cite{DAntoniV14}).
-For each minterm, we collect all transitions of~$\aut$ compatible with this minterm (\lnref{ln:transitions}) and generate the successor set of states~$S'$ (\lnref{ln:macrostate}).
+The main loop of the algorithm then constructs successors of reachable macrostates for each $a\in \Sigma$ and each $g \subseteq \regs$ on \lnref{ln:guards}; each pair $a$, $g$ corresponds to the so-called \emph{minterm} (minterms denote combinations of guards whose semantics do not overlap~\cite{DAntoniV14}). \begin{changebar} The set of active registers $\regsof S$ is used here to prune those minterms that clearly cannot be satisfied, since they are testing a register whose value must be $\bot$. \end{changebar} For each minterm, we collect all transitions of~$\aut$ compatible with this minterm (\lnref{ln:transitions}) and generate the successor set of states~$S'$ (\lnref{ln:macrostate}).
 The~$\aut'$ update function~$\update'$ for register~$r$ is then set to collect into~$r$ all possible values that might be stored into~$r$ in~$\aut$ on any run over the input word at the given position (Lines~\ref{ln:aggregate}--\ref{ln:update}).

-The algorithm needs to avoid the following possible issues: \begin{enumerate} \item Since the algorithm collects in the set-register~$r$ all possible values that could have been stored into the standard register~$r$ in~$\aut$, if the disequality tests in~$\guardneq$ were changed for non-membership tests in~$\guardnotin$, this could mean that~$\aut'$ might not be able to simulate some transition of~$\aut$ (the transition would not be enabled).
+\begin{changebar} The algorithm uses the following three techniques to handle three sources of imprecision: \end{changebar} \begin{enumerate} \item \begin{changebar} \emph{Register size classes.
+(Lines 10 to 15).} \end{changebar} Since the algorithm collects in the set-register~$r$ all possible values that could have been stored into the standard register~$r$ in~$\aut$, if the disequality tests in~$\guardneq$ were changed for non-membership tests in~$\guardnotin$, this could mean that~$\aut'$ might not be able to simulate some transition of~$\aut$ (the transition would not be enabled).
 Consider the following example:

-where (b) contains a~part of the~$\rsa$ obtained if \cref{alg:det} did not use the $c$-component of macrostates.
-Notice that while $\aut$ accepts the word $\pair a 1 \pair a 2 \pair a 2 \pair a 1$, the~$\rsa$ obtained in this way does not.
-The reason for this is that after reading the third symbol (i.e., $\pair a 2$), the~$\rsa$ goes to the macrostate~$\set q$---it thinks it cannot be in~$s$ any more.

-This is the reason why we augment macrostates with the~$c$-component.
-If we detect that a~disequality test is performed on a~register containing more than one element, we terminate the algorithm (\lnref{ln:cardinality}).
-The tracking of sizes of sets stored in registers is done on \lnref{ln:counter_update} where $\hat{c}(x, \guard)$ is defined as \begin{inparaenum}[(i)] \item $c(x)$ if $x \in \regs \setminus \guard$, \item 0 if $x \in \guard$, and \item 1 if $x = \inp$; \end{inparaenum} moreover, the sum is \emph{saturated} to~$\omega$ for values~$\geq 2$.
+where (b) contains a~part of the~$\drsa$ obtained if \cref{alg:det} did not use the $c$-component of macrostates.
+The reason for this is that after reading the third symbol (i.e., $\pair a 2$), the~$\rsa$ goes to the macrostate~$\set q$---it thinks it cannot be in~$s$ any more. \begin{changebar} This is the reason why we augment macrostates with the~$c$-component, the register size classes.
+They allow to detect that a~disequality test is performed on a~register containing more than one element, in which case we terminate the algorithm (\lnref{ln:cardinality}).
+The sizes classes are updated on \lnref{ln:counter_update} where the sum is \emph{saturated} to~$\omega$ for values ${}> 1$ (denoted by $\sum\limits^{>1\leadsto \omega}$). \end{changebar}